Translations

 Operations on translated strings

-The output of minetest.translate is a string, with escape sequences adding additional information to that string so that it can be translated on the different clients.
+The output of core.translate is a string, with escape sequences adding additional information to that string so that it can be translated on the different clients.
 In particular, you can't expect operations like string.length to work on them like you would expect them to, or string.gsub to work in the expected manner.
-However, string concatenation will still work as expected (note that you should only use this for things like formspecs; do not translate sentences by breaking them into parts; arguments should be used instead), and operations such as minetest.colorize which are also concatenation.
+However, string concatenation will still work as expected (note that you should only use this for things like formspecs; do not translate sentences by breaking them into parts; arguments should be used instead), and operations such as core.colorize which are also concatenation.

-Translation file format
+Old translation file format

 A translation file has the suffix .[lang].tr, where [lang] is the language it corresponds to.
 It must be put into the locale subdirectory of the mod.
 The file should be a text file, with the following format: